Porsche Boxster Common Problems

 The ignition coils on the M96 and M97 Boxster engines have been updated by Porsche multiple times.
 The original coils were prone to cracking and were replaced by a more substantial version.
 Low mileage older cars will commonly still have the older style coils and it’s best practice to replace them all to the newer version, even if only a single coil has failed.

-Fuel injector malfunction can cause a misfire, however injector failure of this nature is not so common on the Porsche flat 6 engines.
+Fuel injector malfunction can cause a misfire, however injector failure of this nature is not so common on the Porsche flat 6 engines – even the older versions.
 More commonly, a failure in the wire or plug connected to the injector can cause a weak of misfiring cylinder.
 These wires and connectors can become brittle and crack, especially when being moved around for routine maintenance.
 Check the wiring thoroughly before replacing injectors.

 CEL and Misfire At Higher RPM